thearyanahmed/mcp-digitalocean/internal/account/README.md

-# DigitalOcean Account Tools
+# Account Tools

-This directory provides tool-based handlers for interacting with DigitalOcean account-related features via the MCP Server.
+This directory provides tool-based handlers for interacting with account-related features via the MCP Server.
 All account operations are exposed as tools that accept structured arguments—no resource URIs are used.
 Pagination and filtering are supported where applicable.

 ## Supported Tools

 ### Actions

-- **digitalocean-action-get**
+- **action-get**
   - Get a specific action by its ID.
   - Arguments:
     - `ID` (number, required): The action ID.

-- **digitalocean-action-list**
+- **action-list**
   - List actions with pagination.
   - Arguments:
     - `Page` (number, default: 1): Page number.